SanB-1/EMS-EasyChart/README.md

 # EMS-EasyChart
-An easy 911-IFT narrative generator for EMS providers.
+An simple 911-IFT narrative generator for EMS providers.

-Run EZN.py to start the program.
+Run EZ2.py to start the program.

 Planned changes: UI